The ultimate Uluru & Surrounds accommodation guide

 The Ayers Rock Campground (Yulara) has plenty of space, with powered and unpowered sites, along with facilities for caravans and camper vans.

-If you're looking for a true traditional Territory experience, look no further than Curtin Springs Wayside Inn and Cattle Station.
-Only a one hour drive from Yulara, Curtin Springs offers comfortable and affordable accommodation as well as a campground, with four powered sites and a number of unpowered sites.
-The unpowered sites are free, but there is a small charge for using the hot showers.
+If you’re looking for a true traditional Territory experience, look no further than Curtin Springs Wayside Inn and Cattle Station.
+Only a one hour drive from Yulara, Curtin Springs offers comfortable and affordable accommodation as well as a campground, with 4 powered sites and a number of unpowered sites.
+The unpowered sites are free, but there’s a small charge for using the hot showers.

 The perfect Kings Canyon getaway

 Just three hours drive from Uluru and 4.5 hours from Alice Springs is the glorious Kings Canyon, a scenic outcrop which is a must-see in the Red Centre.
-With accommodation options that range from standard rooms to deluxe spa suites to camping grounds, the Kings Canyon Resort provides you with excellent access to the canyon itself, along with the many other wonders of Watarrka National Park.
-The resort also has a range of quality dining experiences, including Carmichael's Restaurant, Outback BBQ & Grill, The Thirsty Dingo Bar, Under a Desert Moon and Desert Oaks Bistro.
+With accommodation options that range from standard rooms to deluxe spa suites to camping grounds, the Discovery Kings Canyon Park provides you with excellent access to the canyon itself, along with the many other wonders of Watarrka National Park.
+The park also has a range of quality dining experiences, including Carmichael’s Restaurant, Outback BBQ & Grill, The Thirsty Dingo Bar, Under a Desert Moon and Desert Oaks Bistro.

-If you consider yourself to be a bit of an adrenaline junkie or if you're looking for more adventure, Kings Creek Station is calling.
-The station is just 30 kilometres from Kings Canyon, one of the Red Centre's most remarkable natural landscapes, and the range of activities includes quad bikes and helicopter flights.
+If you consider yourself a bit of an adrenaline junkie or you’re looking for more adventure, Kings Creek Station is calling.
+The station is just 30km from Kings Canyon, one of the Red Centre’s most remarkable natural landscapes, and the range of activities includes quad bikes and helicopter flights.

 ‘Glamping' – glamorous camping – has all of the best parts of camping but without the need to carry and set up a tent.
 The Dreamtime Escarpment Package by Kings Creek Station is a once-in-a-lifetime glamping experience.
 The spacious and airy tents are positioned along the escarpment, providing beautiful views from every angle.

-Most visitors to Uluru and the Red Centre stay for at least three nights – there is so much to see and do that one day is not enough.
+Most visitors to Uluru and the Red Centre stay for at least 3 nights – there’s so much to see and do that one day isn’t enough.
 Check out these itineraries for more planning information.